drkostas/covid19-vaccinations-predict/README.md

 ### Information About The Dataset <a name = "datasetinfo"></a>

 The [COVID-19 Vaccination Progress Dataset](https://www.kaggle.com/gpreda/covid-world-vaccination-progress)
-contains information about the daily and total vaccinations of 193 different countries for 135 different dates.
+contains information about the daily and total vaccinations of 193 different countries over 135 different dates.
 The data are being collected almost daily and of writing this (4/29), the dataset has 14230 rows and 15 different features.